What is Customer Experience (CX)?

 You can bring a lot of value to goods and services by providing different types of customer service depending on the amount of money the customer is likely to pay, how much they shop, or how influential they are.

-Most people are indeed happily willing to pay more for the same product or service only when it comes to great customer experience.
+Most people are indeed happily willing to pay more for the same product or service only when it comes to a great customer experience.
 Good customer service can justify a higher price tag on your product or service.

-85% of consumers are ready to pay 25% more for better customer experience, says a research study.
+85% of consumers are ready to pay 25% more for a better customer experience, says a research study.

 How did Insomnobot3000 function?
 The chatbot was available for customers between 11 pm and 5 am, and anyone who wanted to chat had to just text Insomnobot3000 from their smartphone.
 The chatbot kept company by giving some advice and also initiating an interesting conversation.
 This provided an excellent customer experience for Casper customers.

 An outstanding customer experience is indispensable for the continued growth of a business.
-When customers are happy and pleased with the interactions they have with your business, it leads to positive customer experience which thereby promotes customer loyalty, repeat customers, retains customers, and encourages brand advocacy.
+When customers are happy and pleased with the interactions they have with your business, it leads to a positive customer experience which thereby promotes customer loyalty, repeat customers, retains customers, and encourages brand advocacy.